top of page

 Not sure how sessions work?
 Feel free to create a session and step through it to get a feel for the role-play.
 You can create as many sessions as you need.

-PREPARE TO LEAD THE ROLE-PLAY BY REVIEWING THIS OUTLINE
+PREPARE TO LEAD THE ROLE-PLAY

 The VOXPOP software will deliver this content to students during the role-play.
 Use this outline to familiarize yourself with the content of the scenario, the roles students will be assigned and the choices they will be asked to make.